Best Pizza Peels

 Do you need a pizza peel?

-When you are wanting to bake better pizzas on a pizza stone or pizza steel, you’ll need a pizza peel.
+When you want to bake better pizzas on a pizza stone or pizza steel, you’ll need a pizza peel.
 When making a pizza to go directly onto a hot cooking surface, you’ll be preparing it directly on a work surface like a countertop.
 From there, you cannot manually pickup the fully prepared raw pizza dough with toppings, and then place it onto any pizza baking surface.
 It will sag and nearly all the toppings will have fallen off.
 Thus, the need for a tool that transfers pizzas is required.

-• to remove a pizza from a cooking surface in an oven.
+• to remove a pizza from a cooking surface in an oven

 If you want to learn more on usage of pizza peels, read our article on how to use a pizza peel.